David Greenaway (economist): Education and career

 Greenaway was educated at Shettleston Junior School, Thorntree Primary School and Eastbank Academy (all in Glasgow) then at Henry Mellish Grammar School in Nottingham.
 After undergraduate and graduate studies at what is now Liverpool John Moores University and the University of Liverpool respectively, he was a lecturer at what is now De Montfort University and later a professor at the University of Buckingham, before joining the University of Nottingham in 1987.
 From 2004 to 2008 he was a University Pro-Vice-Chancellor, having previously held this position between 1994 and 2001.
-He was also Dean of the Faculty of Law and Social Sciences between 1991 and 1994; and Chair of the Board of Russell Group Universities (2015-17).
+He was also Dean of the Faculty of Law and Social Sciences between 1991 and 1994; and Chair of the Board of Russell Group Universities (2015–17).
 He has held visiting positions at: the Claremont Graduate School; Lehigh University; Institut für Weltwirtschaft, Kiel; and Korea University.

 Greenaway's research interests are in international trade and economic development, trade and labour market adjustment and cross-border investment.
-He has authored or edited more than 40 volumes and published 160 papers in peer reviewed journals.
-His work is widely cited and has a Google Scholar h-index of 78 and ISI Web of Knowledge h-index of 37.
 He was the founding Director of the Leverhulme Centre for Research on Globalislation and Economic Policy (GEP) at the University of Nottingham.